AngelaWuRX/Software-groundschool/README.md

 - Find ways of tracking your progress so you stay encouraged and feel like you’re doing something
 - For individual details, a combination of AI and fact-checking on individual sites/personal experience is best.
 AI isn’t perfect with specifics.
 - Reach out to your friends/us if you need help

+## Week 2
+1. How are drones used for aerial imagery purposes?
+2. How is OpenCV used for computer vision purposes?
+How do we use it as a club?
+3. What are some pre-made alternatives to writing our own aerial imagery code, and how do they work?
+What are the drawbacks?
+4. What’s the next steps forward as a club?